vjbollavarapu/modulyn-community/apps/backend/apps/analytics/README.md

 ## Overview

-The Analytics & Reporting module provides comprehensive business intelligence and data analytics capabilities for the TidyGen ERP system.
+The Analytics & Reporting module provides comprehensive business intelligence and data analytics capabilities for the Modulyn ERP system.
 It enables organizations to create, manage, and analyze business data through reports, KPIs, dashboards, and real-time analytics.

 ## Features